 pre-orders for UK/Europe* now being taken.

-(pre-orders/copies will be despatched on Monday 24 February)
+(pre-orders/copies will be despatched from Monday 24 February)

 * we are only able to supply this book in UK/Europe.
 If you are in Canada/US you can purchase the University of Regina edition.